HITECHCRIME/HC_OVERVIEW/README.md

 ```
 STORY > TECH > AUDIENCE
 ```
-Quick notes on the dream I had:
+Quick notes on the dream I had about a geolocated app as an entry point.
+Niantic Version of engagement with the user (Real Life As A Platform?):

 - another platform to distribute narrative/audiovisual content would be to create your own app that would be updated as the new releases, new narrative elements, timelines, concepts, puzzles appear
 - distribution of content via geolocating app (version of Helve Global Operations Map but for the "in-universe" presence of audience - players?)